erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - [Mobile application](#mobile-application) - will collect geospatial locations and send messages to the [Receiver service](#receiver-service).
 Each message should also contain the city code, e.g. NYC.
 This will be used by the backend to load the required geospatial into the database, thus allowing the system to be generic, suitable for any city providing the maps.
 - [Receiver](#receiver-service) service - will receive messages containing geospatial locations and produce them **immediately** into a Kafka topic _people_geo_locations_ (without any handling, to ensure the high throughput required in the [Non-Functional Requirements](#non-functional-requirements)).
-- [Mobilization-sorter](#mobilization-sorter-service) service - each service instance will consume geospatial messages from the Reciver's output topic, determine **in-memory** whether a message is from a pedestrian or mobilized individual based on the speed calculated between the last two points with the same UUID, and produce one message for each 2nd consumed message with the same UUID into one of the following topics:
+- [Mobilization-classifier](#mobilization-classifier-service) service - each service instance will consume geospatial messages from the Reciver's output topic, determine **in-memory** whether a message is from a pedestrian or mobilized individual based on the speed calculated between the last two points with the same UUID, and produce one message for each 2nd consumed message with the same UUID into one of the following topics:
   - _pedestrians_geo_locations_
   - _mobilized_geo_locations_
-- [Locations-finder](#locations-finder-service) service - each service instance will consume points from one of the Mobilization-sorter's output topics, find the street or neighborhood name of the consumed point, and produce the location (street or neighborhood) into one of the following topics:
+- [Locations-finder](#locations-finder-service) service - each service instance will consume points from one of the Mobilization-classifier's output topics, find the street or neighborhood name of the consumed point, and produce the location (street or neighborhood) into one of the following topics:
   - _pedestrians_streets_
   - _pedestrians_neighborhoods_
   - _mobilized_streets_